Combined surface acoustic wave and surface plasmon resonance measurement of collagen and fibrinogen layers: Discussion

+We mark on such a plot the experimentally observed angle shift, which leads to a set of possible \{$x$, $d$\} couples compatible with the SPR experiment.
+For each of these set we compute the surface density of the layer $d\times \rho_{layer}$ and compare it with the value $\Delta m/A=\Delta f/(S\times f_0)$ experimentally observed with the SAW measurement.
+A single set \{$x$, $d$\} is compatible with both the SAW and SPR data.
+Notice that the resulting mass density $d\times \rho_{layer}$ {\em includes} the mass of trapped solvent in the layer.

-The result of both SPR and SAW signal can only be compatible with a water content of the collagen layers in the range 75\%$\pm 15$\% for 30~$\mu$g/ml concentration ($x$=0.25$\pm$0.15) and 65\%$\pm 10$\% for 300~$\mu$g/ml ($x$=0.35$\pm$0.1), with a lower water content for higher bulk collagen concentrations, and correspond to the only set of parameters compatible with the SPR angle shift and the mass variation observed by the SAW device, assuming a purely rigid mass effect and negligible viscous interaction.
+The results of both SPR and SAW signals can only be compatible with a water content of the collagen layers in the range 75\%$\pm 15$\% for 30~$\mu$g/ml concentration ($x$=0.25$\pm$0.15) and 65\%$\pm 10$\% for 300~$\mu$g/ml ($x$=0.35$\pm$0.1), with a lower water content for higher bulk collagen concentrations, and correspond to the only set of parameters compatible with the SPR angle shift and the mass variation observed by the SAW device, assuming a purely rigid mass effect and negligible viscous interaction.
 The very high water content obtained here is confirmed by the large dissipation monitored on the QCM-D.

-As was shown earlier by Friedt {\em et al.} \cite{ECS} and by others \cite{voinova,kasemo2}, a large dissipation shift indicated strong viscous interaction of the vibrating QCM surface with the surrounding solvent, and is confirmed by the overtone scaling law $\Delta f_n/\sqrt{n}=$constant (as opposed to the expected $\Delta f_n/n=$constant for a rigid layer).
+As was shown earlier in \cite{ECS} and by others \cite{kasemo2}, a large dissipation shift indicates strong hydrodynamic interaction of the vibrating QCM surface with the surrounding solvent, and is confirmed by the overtone scaling law $\Delta f_n/\sqrt{n}=$constant (as opposed to the expected $\Delta f_n/n=$constant for a rigid layer).
 One also sees here the strong overestimate of the bound protein mass if assuming a rigid mass and applying the Sauerbrey proportionality relationship between mass and frequency shift.
 The estimated collagen film thickness in the 15 to 20~nm range (Fig. \ref{simul}) is in agreement with AFM topography maps obtained ex-situ under similar conditions \cite{denis}.